5 new books to read this week

 Fiction

-2. There’s No Such Thing As An Easy Job by Kikuko Tsumura, translated by Polly Barton, is published in paperback by Bloomsbury, priced £12.99 (ebook £7.49).
-Available November 26
+2. The Autumn Of The Ace by Louis de Bernières is published in hardback by Harvill Secker, priced £17.99 (£9.99).
+Available now

-Is there a job out there that requires no reading, no writing, and, if possible, no thinking at all?
-This is what the protagonist in Kikuko Tsumura’s latest work is searching for.
-She’s thoroughly burnt out and feels unable to face the working world’s requirements.
-After trying five seemingly banal job roles, she finds each time there are hidden mysteries that spark her interest and help her realise her own capability.
-Tsumura’s heroine offers some kinship for all those who have often wondered whether a job is right for them, or if the way society views work makes any sense.
-With hints of magical realism and a quirky approach to chronicling burnout, the novel’s slow approach and focus on the minutiae might lose its readers’ interest.
-However, There’s No Such Thing As An Easy Job could be a soothing balm for those pondering some of life’s deeper questions on the nature of how we occupy our time.7/10(Review by Rosemin Anderson)
+Picking up at the end of World War II, The Autumn Of The Ace finds Daniel Pitt in his early 50s with a second chance at a future.
+The third novel in the Pitt trilogy – although each novel can stand alone – brings back an eccentric cast of characters, following their lives post-war and into old age.
+Louis de Bernières is firmly in his comfort zone, embracing nostalgia while exploring love, relationships and faith.
+Although inherently introspective, the novel covers the cultural and social shifts of the 20th century, travelling between continents and characters.
+Under the guise of a ‘last hurrah’, the novel is centred around death – in battle, in love, and in old age – making for a fairly muted end to the trilogy.7/10(Review by Rebecca Wilcock)

-3. God 99 by Hassan Blasim, translated by Jonathan Wright, is published in paperback by Comma Press, priced £9.99 (ebook £5.99).
-Available November 26
+3. Out For Blood by Deborah Masson is published in paperback by Corgi, priced £7.99 (ebook £4.99).
+Available December 10

-What makes a refugee different from anyone else?
-Are they transformed by shared experiences, or can they remain individuals with their own inner lives and personal histories?
-In Blasim’s novel, Hassan Owl, an Iraqi living in Finland, sets out to collect refugees’ stories for his blog, God 99.
-The resulting patchwork sketches the dizzying extremes well, from harrowing loss and danger to everyday drudgery.
-However, Owl’s commentary on the stories and his own life sometimes lacks the same personality and nuance.
-Throughout, letters from an unidentified literary translator arrive, and the revelation of their author’s identity at the novel’s climax is one of its most effective moments.
-While Owl complains that Arab publishers find his prose too vulgar, for English readers the sexual frankness and profanity may no longer shock.
-At best, they show him dealing with the same banal frustrations and urges as everyone else.6/10(Review by Joshua Pugh Ginn)
+With the Christmas break fast approaching, many of us are searching for the perfect holiday read to devour – and Deborah Masson’s latest crime novel might be the answer.
+Out For Blood is the follow up to Hold Your Tongue, starring hard-nosed DI Eve Hunter fighting gruesome crime on the streets of Aberdeen.
+This time round, the son of a wealthy businessmen and an unidentified teenage girl are found dead, and it’s Eve’s job to discover what links them – and how Aberdeen’s elite might be involved.
+Even though it can be read on its own, it’s probably worth starting with the first book as it’s constantly referenced.
+There’s not much to surprise you here – it ticks all the boxes of a solid crime read, full of fast-paced dialogue and action, but not too much colour or nuance.
+While not earth-shattering, it’s a good way to escape for a few hours.6/10(Review by Prudence Wade)

 Non-fiction

-4. A Promised Land by Barack Obama is published in hardback by Viking Books, priced £35 (ebook £15.99).
+4. Couch Fiction: A Graphic Tale Of Psychotherapy by Philippa Perry, illustrated by Flo Perry, is published in hardback by Penguin Life, priced £16.99 (ebook £9.99).
 Available now

-This isn’t Barack Obama’s first memoir, but he still takes us through a whistle-stop tour of his life before his presidency; fast forwarding through his childhood in Hawaii and Indonesia, his time at Harvard, entering politics via community organising, before diving into the gruelling years spent as a senator criss-crossing America on the campaign trail, first in a bid to secure the Democratic Party presidential nomination, then battling John McCain in the race for the White House – a race he would, of course, go on to win.
-In the first of a two-volume series, the 44th President of the United States chronicles his first two and a half years in office with a knack for simplifying even the most complex political processes, and decades-long conflicts.
-A Promised Land is never hard going, but – inevitably for a 701-page tome – some chapters are more compelling than others.
-Where the brilliantly written book really comes to life is when Obama lets down his guard and gives us a glimpse of the swearing, cigarette-smoking, martini-drinking man behind the myth, offering deliciously acerbic assessments of world leaders.
-Exasperation is a recurring theme as the idealistic Obama butts heads with adversaries at home and abroad – it’s reassuring to learn that even the most powerful man on the planet felt helpless at times, and a delight to discover what was really going on behind that seemingly unflappable exterior.9/10(Review by Katie Wright)
+If you’ve ever contemplated psychotherapy and wondered what it’s really like, this book could help you understand the process.
+Posh barrister James seeks help from therapist Patricia Phillips; over the course of his sessions, James goes from avoidance, to fantasising about his therapist, to understanding some of the roots of his issues and finally being able to move on.
+The graphic novel is well suited to story, as it gives you the opportunity to understand what both participants are thinking and saying.
+The footnotes explain the therapeutic process, giving a 360 degree view of a year’s worth of sessions.
+It’s an honest, warts and all view from someone who’s been a psychotherapist for 20 years – with illustrations done by Philippa Perry’s daughter, Flo.7/10(Review by Bridie Pritchard)

 Children’s book of the week

-5. Where Snow Angels Go by Maggie O’Farrell, illustrated by Daniela Jaglenka Terrazzini, is published in hardback by Walker Books, priced £14.99.
+5. The Puffin Keeper by Michael Morpurgo, illustrated by Benji Davies, is published in hardback by Puffin, priced £12.99 (ebook £8.99).
 Available now

-Where do snow angels go?
-According to this beautifully illustrated book, the impressions left in the ground eventually melt and fade to become our guardians looking on from above.
-This is a good job, as Sylvie has a habit of finding herself in some scary situations, brought to life with inventive descriptions.
-Kids will love the daring protagonist – Sylvie is a young girl not afraid to break the rules, inquisitive enough to push her protector’s limits and defined by her caring nature.
-Women’s Prize-winning O’Farrell’s debut children’s story is an imaginative tale and a genuine heart-warmer for winter.8/10(Review by Sean Coyte)
+While this picture book can be enjoyed by children as the story of a lifetime friendship between a boy and a lighthouse keeper, adults can also see it as an allegory for the birth of Puffin Books celebrating its 80th birthday this year.
+Benjamin Postlethwaite is the keeper on Puffin Island; he saves the lives of passengers on a boat wrecked during a storm, including 5-year-old Allen Williams and his widowed mother.
+Years later, Allen finds the world much changed by war – so seeks solace with Ben and the host of puffins who have made the island their own.
+This charming and clever book emphasises the power of kindness and allowing things to flourish in the right way.
+Whether you read it on face value or examine the subtext, it tells you about the value of writing and reading stories – something you want a child to take to heart.8/10(Review by Bridie Pritchard)

 HARDBACK (NON-FICTION)1.
-A Promised Land by Barack Obama2.
-Private Eye Annual by Ian Hislop3.
-Guinness World Records 2021 by Guinness World Records4.
-A Year At The Chateau by Dick Strawbridge & Angel Strawbridge5.
-How Animals Saved My Life by Professor Noel Fitzpatrick6.
-The Boy, The Mole, The Fox And The Horse by Charlie Mackesy7.
-The Broons & Oor Wullie Giftbook: The Lang Arm O’ The Law8.
-Frank Get The Door! by Janey Godley9.
-Cook, Eat, Repeat by Nigella Lawson10.
-Clanlands by Sam Heughan & Graham McTavish(Compiled by Waterstones)
+A Promised Land by Obama, Barack2.
+Private Eye Annual: 2020 by Ian Hislop3.
+A Year At The Chateau by Dick Strawbridge & Angel Strawbridge4.
+Guinness World Records 2021 by Guinness World Records5.
+My Life In Red and White by Arsene Wenger6.
+Greenlights by Matthew McConaughey7.
+How Animals Saved My Life by Professor Noel Fitzpatrick8.
+The Boy, The Mole, The Fox And The Horse by Charlie Mackesy9.
+Women Don’t Owe You Pretty by Florence Given10.
+Toksvig’s Almanac 2021 by Sandi Toksvig(Compiled by Waterstones)

 AUDIOBOOKS (FICTION AND NON-FICTION)1.
 A Promised Land by Barack Obama2.
-Greenlights by Matthew McConaughey3.
-Rhythm Of War by Brandon Sanderson4.
-Shuggie Bain by Douglas Stuart5.
-Beginner’s Spanish by The Superpolyglotbros6.
-The Body In The Marsh by Nick Louth7.
-The Thursday Murder Club by Richard Osman8.
-Troy by Stephen Fry9.
-The Jane Austen Collection by Jane Austen10.
-Little Me by Matt Lucas(Compiled by Audible)
+Ready Player Two by Ernest Cline3.
+The Thursday Murder Club by Richard Osman4.
+Good Omens by Neil Gaiman & Terry Pratchett5.
+Greenlights by Matthew McConaughey6.
+Six Wicked Reasons by Jo Spain7.
+The Jane Austen Collection by Jane Austen8.
+Shuggie Bain by Douglas Stuart9.
+The Story Of China by Michael Wood10.
+The Planets by Professor Brian Cox & Andrew Cohen(Compiled by Audible)